alexxdillon/Final-Capstone-Project/README.md

 ```bash
 ./cloudflared tunnel --url http://localhost:8502
 ```
+A temporary public URL can be generated when running the project in Google Colab using Cloudflare tunnels.

 ## Instructions for Using the System
 Once the dashboard is running, users can navigate between various views to explore the results: